26 Family Friendly Things To Do In Philadelphia With Kids

 Love Sculpture

-Are you feeling the love for this amazing city?
-To keep it going, head to the LOVE park to see the iconic statue, the site of many movies, and photo backdrops.
-This Robert Indiana sculpture in John F. Kennedy Plaza — better known as LOVE Park — is located near City Hall.
+Are you feeling the love for this fantastic city?
+To keep it going, head to LOVE Park to see the iconic statue, the site of many movies and photo backdrops.
+This Robert Indiana sculpture in John F. Kennedy Plaza—better known as LOVE Park—is located near City Hall.
 This Insta-worthy Philly spot was installed in 1976, briefly removed in 1978, and brought back by popular demand to become an enduring city landmark.

 John F. Kennedy Plaza – 15th Street and JFK Boulevard, Philadelphia, PA 19102